MicrosoftDocs/sql-docs/docs/integration-services/load-data-to-from-excel-with-ssis.md

 ---
 # Load data from or to Excel with SQL Server Integration Services (SSIS)

 This article describes how to import data from Excel or export data to Excel with SQL Server Integration Services (SSIS).
-The article also describes prerequisites, known issues, and limitations.
+The article also describes prerequisites, limitations, and known issues.

 You can import data from Excel or export data to Excel by creating an SSIS package and using the Excel Connection Manager and the Excel Source or the Excel Destination.
-You can also use the SQL Server Import and Export Wizard, which uses SSIS.
+You can also use the SQL Server Import and Export Wizard, which is built on SSIS.

 ## Get the files you need to connect to Excel